Add an Ask Docs button

 data-launcher-hidden="true"

-></script>The runtime API still works, only the visible launcher is gone.
+></script>The runtime API still works when the launcher is hidden.

 Search input or keyboard shortcut

-<input id="search" placeholder="Search docs or ask AI" />
+<input id="docs-search" placeholder="Search docs or ask" />

 <script